PedroBressane/AzureSparkETL/README.md

 15 - Now we need to set our requirements.txt, in local terminal type "pip freeze > requirements.txt" to create and update the requirements file, the Dockerfile will install any library from it into our clusters/workers.

+16 - If woy want to test it, in local terminal run the upload_files.sh (click on file then in > in left code bar), after complete the upload go to azure terminal (the one connected with ssh) and run "sudo docker compose up -d".

+17 - To find your spark-master IP type the VM IP followed by :9090 - Example 10.0.0.1:9090 You see the master-ip as Spark Master at spark://<vm=ip>:7077, note it to use latter.

+17 - If everything works fine, congratulations!
+We just need to configure our jobs/transformations, go back to our project and create the jobs file, type "touch src/jobs/transforms_and_views.py" to create it.
+I will not go deep in explanation, the comments are in the code, but basically we do this sequence below:
+Name spark session, create dataframe, standardize columns and replace names, drop nulls and alter order, insert some columns and information, update dataframe, create 3 views, convert to pandas and display into html file.
+Average income by continent visualisation - 1
+Top 10 most unequal country in the years of 2021 to 2023 visualisation - 2
+Display the output on map visualisation - 3
+The last one is the coolest but it takes a long time to set the configurations.

+Then write all files in output folder and stop spark sessions.

+So, in order to run everything you need to:
+Place input file into input folder
+Upload files with upload_files.sh
+Connect into Azure VM (from terminal) and run the jobs, type in azure connected ssh "docker exec -it azureuser-spark-master-1 spark-submit --master spark://<vm=ip>:7077 jobs/transforms_and_view.py"
+Then download files with download_files.sh and execute the html in src/output folder

+Thanks!
+If there is any doubt, just get in touch or msg me on GitHub or LinkedIn (https://www.linkedin.com/in/pedro-bressane/)